JadenStrudwick/CompressedGameNotation/notes.md

 Had a break over the holidays, and due to the CS324 game, but I am back now.
 I need to start working on the final compression scheme.

 However, I spent some time today just refamiliarizing myself with the codebase, and fixing a few explict 'as' casts that could be replaced with 'try_into' casts.

+# 11th of Janurary 2024

+I have implemented the third strategy, but now need to find the optimal height and deviation for the gaussian.
+I have written a straightfoward genetic algorithm to try and find the optimal value.
+I have discovered from this first run that the optimal height is likely between 1 to 25M and the optimal deviation is between 1 and 6.

+I am conducting another run of the GA with these new bounds.